From fashion to electronics and even food, Malaysians have embraced online shopping with passion.

 - Malaysian Market Insight Report

-Malaysia added 3 million new digital consumers between the start of the pandemic in 2020 and the first quarter of 2021.
-What's more, amongst all Malaysia's internet users, more than 8 out of 10 are now digital consumers.
+Malaysia added 1.2 million new digital consumers between the end of 2021 and the last quarter of 202216.
+What's more, amongst all Malaysia's internet users, 9 out of 10 are now digital consumers.

 This is on-trend with the rest of Southeast Asia.
-At 81%, Malaysia follows Singapore at 97% and Thailand at 90%, while leading Indonesia at 80%, Vietnam at 71% and the Philippines at 68%.1
+At 90%, Malaysia follows Singapore at 97%, while leading Indonesia at 80%, Vietnam at 71% and the Philippines at 68%15.

 There were 29.55 million internet users in Malaysia in January 2022.
-Out of the total population of 32.98 million, this means Malaysia’s internet penetration rate stood at 89.6% at the start of 2022.2
+This means Malaysia's internet penetration rate stood at 89.6% at the start of 20222.

 Along with the pandemic, increasing internet speed has also helped drive eCommerce usage in Malaysia in recent years.